mailjet/api-documentation/guides/_send-api.md

 To attach files, use <code>Attachments</code> or <code>Inline_attachments</code>.
 The recipient of a email with attachment will have to click to see it.
 The inline attachment can be visible directly in the body of the message depending of the email client support.

-In both call, the content will need to be Base64 encoded.
+In both calls, the content will need to be Base64 encoded.
 You will need to specify the MIME type and a file name.

 <div></div>